rrarima/holbertonschool-validation/module3_task3/DEPLOY.md

 For more details, refer to the project's documentation and make sure to meet the specified requirements.

 Note: The `awesome-website.zip` file is not committed and is deleted by running `make clean`.

+## Release

+A Github Release is created with the `tag 1.0.0` and contains the archive `awesome-website.zip` along with the content of the file `DEPLOY.md` as text for the release.